-The two-lane detour bridge helped avoid traffic congestion, but it also provided some pain relief on capital expenses, with only the shorter-term rental cost to allocate.
+The heavy-duty, two-lane detour bridge helped avoid traffic congestion, but it also provided some pain relief on capital expenses, with only the shorter-term rental cost to allocate.

 Packaged with steel pier towers